Summer Work Permits

 Q: When do work permits expire?

-A: Summer 2021 work permits expire 8/31/2021.
-Work permits issued during the school year, providing you remain with the same employer, expire five days after the following school year begins (August 18, 2021.
-However, since we are not positive exactly when school will start we are extending the expiration of all work permits).
+A: Summer 2022 work permits expire 8/31/2022.
+Work permits issued during the school year, providing you remain with the same employer, expire five days after the following school year begins (August 25, 2022).

 Q: Do I need to get a new work permit if I'm working now?

 A: Only if your current work permit expires or you change employers.

 Q: Can my parent/guardian bring in my Request for Work Permit and be issued a work permit?

 A: No, you must bring in your Request for Work Permit after it has been completed.
 The work permit will require the student's signature before it may be issued.
 The student must be present when the work permit is issued AND bring photo ID and proof of age.